Commodities in Financial Markets: Definition and Types

 Introduction

-Commodities are those natural resources, good or raw materials, which are uniform in nature (there maybe differences in quality).
-Basically, these are used to create finished goods and services such as wheat, corn, petrol, diesel, natural, precious metals (Platinum, Palladium, Silver and Gold) and basic metals.
-Commodities are traded on market irrespective of their origin, for example: if a person is living in India, who is consuming petrol or natural gases for his vehicles.
-He does not know about the origin of these commodities; he just wants to fulfil his needs.
+Commodities are natural resources, goods, or raw materials that are uniform in nature (although there may be differences in quality).
+Essentially, these are used to create finished goods and services, such as wheat, corn, petrol, diesel, natural gas, precious metals (platinum, palladium, silver, and gold), and base metals.
+Commodities are traded in markets irrespective of their origin.
+For example, a person living in India who consumes petrol or natural gas for vehicles does not know the origin of these commodities; they simply want to fulfil their needs.

-“From the taste of wheat, it is not possible to tell who produced it, a Russian Surf, a French peasant or an English Capitalist ".
+“From the taste of wheat, it is not possible to tell who produced it—a Russian serf, a French peasant, or an English capitalist.”

 - Karl Marx

-There are four types of key costs to own a physical commodity, and that are financing, transportation, storage and insurance.
-Brent crude oil, Steel, WTI crude oil, Soybeans, Iron, Corn, Gold, Aluminum, Copper and Silver are the top ten traded commodities.
+There are four key costs of owning a physical commodity: financing, transportation, storage, and insurance.
+Brent crude oil, steel, WTI crude oil, soybeans, iron, corn, gold, aluminum, copper, and silver are among the top ten traded commodities.

 Market Structure

-There are two types of market on the basis of transaction mechanisms
+There are two types of markets based on transaction mechanisms:

-1. OTC (Over the Counter): The market where transactions take place between two parties directly or without any broker or any other third party, known as Over the Counter or OTC market.
-It is also known as decentralized market.
+1. OTC (Over the Counter): A market where transactions take place directly between two parties without a broker or any third party.
+It is also known as a decentralized market.

-2. Exchange Market: The market where transactions take place between two or more parties indirectly or broker or any third party, known as exchange market.
-It is also known as centralized market.
+2. Exchange Market: A market where transactions occur between two or more parties through a broker or exchange.
+It is also known as a centralized market.

-In case of commodity market, the transactions take place in both of the markets, Exchange and OTC (Over the Counter) markets.
+In the commodity market, transactions take place in both exchange and OTC (Over the Counter) markets.

 Types of Commodities